We’ve always said it’s a jungle out there and it definitely feels like things are a bit bananas at the moment.

 By keeping brand or educational marketing active, you’re continuing to grow the size of your remarketing audience.
 You’re also demonstrating to existing and future clients that you’re a business that takes your commitment to customers seriously.

 Once the recovery starts to come, you can target these same engaged people with “bottom of funnel” sales messages to bring sales through the door.

 Be sure to circulate through different graphics throughout this time to minimise “banner blindness” (where your audience sees the same visual content multiple times and become blind to your message).

 Will any of your products and services be more in demand than usual?
-Can you increase promotion of these with Google, social media, or email?
-Do you customers know you have them?
+Can you increase the promotion of these with Google, social media, or email?
+Do your customers know you have them?

 If you’re in health consulting, medical suppliers, air conditioning filters, DIY materials, cleaning and domestic products, food delivery, home entertainment, hobbies, domestic travel and so on – opportunities might actually increase.

-If you’re a face-to-face business who now offer remote meetings and services – now is the time to promote the offering before your competitors catch up.
+If you’re a face-to-face business that now offers remote meetings and services – now is the time to promote the offering before your competitors catch up.

 SEO is critical

 SEO is a long term tactic, best results come through compounded effort over time.
 If your budget allows it, maintain SEO to ensure you’re not slipping behind competitors when the recovery begins.